 “A kitchen and servery scheme was then developed which we used to go out to tender to equipment suppliers/installers.
 In parallel, we also competitively tendered the operating contract for Centrum and the other catering outlets, following the decision of the Park’s management to continue outsourcing the services.

 “We became part of the project team for the catering installation and also negotiated the contract terms with the operator.
 It was crucial throughout that we were sensitive to the opinions and requirement of all stakeholders that occupied the buildings.”

-The Centrum service opened in 2014, and achieved the following outcomes for client:
+The Centrum service opened in 2014, and achieved the following outcomes:

 - A contemporary kitchen and restaurant hub for Park users;

 - Engagement of a service provider with a focus on customer engagement and delivery of a consistent, dynamic fresh food offer; and

 - Improvement in the service delivery at the existing catering outlets.